Buying Nutritional Supplements - What You Need to Know

 Take vitamin E, for example.
 A study of various vitamin E products by laboratory analysis showed that a large percentage of the supplements had less vitamin E than stated on the label.
 A few of the products had no vitamin E in them at all!
 In addition, there are various forms of vitamin E: alpha, beta, delta and gamma.
 Most supplements have only the alpha form because that is the least expensive.
 The alpha form is beneficial, but not nearly as beneficial as all the forms together.
 All the forms together are called “mixed tocopherols”.
 They have more health benefits but are also more expensive.
 This example illustrates the difficulty in selecting supplements merely by looking at the label.

-Supplements Are Evaluated by Licensed Naturopathic Physicians
+Supplements Are Carefully Evaluated

 Independent Lab Assay Is a Key to Quality